LinkedInLearning/azure-dapr-for-dotnet-developers-part-1-2469004/README.md

 # Azure Dapr for .NET Developers Part 1
-This is the repository for the LinkedIn Learning course `Azure Dapr for .NET Developers Part 1`.
+This is the repository for the LinkedIn Learning course Azure Dapr for .NET Developers Part 1.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Azure Dapr for .NET Developers Part 1][lil-thumbnail-url]

+Azure Dapr can help .NET developers solve several challenges that they face when building distributed applications.
+In this course, Rodrigo Díaz Concha shows you how to build distributed applications and microservices easily with Dapr.
+Rodrigo begins by introducing Dapr as a portable, event-driven runtime for creating distributed applications in the cloud.
+He explains the sidecar pattern and the different components and tools that you will use in Dapr.
+Rodrigo walks you through preparing your development environment, then covers some of the most important building blocks in Dapr.
+This course focuses on publish and subscribe (pub/sub), service invocation, state management, and bindings.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.